eddennison/eddennison.github.io/_posts/2020-12-30-housekeeping.markdown

 ![CNAMES](/images/CNAMES.png)

-For example, after working through the [Angular Tour of Heroes](https://angular.io/tutorial) project, I decided to deply it to
+For example, after working through the [Angular Tour of Heroes](https://angular.io/tutorial) project, I decided to deploy it to
 <https://heroes.mistersquawk.com>.

 # Configure nginx server block for each domain